 Behind the Black Friday sales and Winter shopping, content is what boosts businesses into the public eye and generates sales.
 From social media to live stories, content helps to connect brands with consumers and keep their profile alive on all fronts.

 VCA’s theme this month is ‘Content We’re Thankful For’, where we give thanks to the content that has kept industries going during these unprecedented times, and share how you can adapt their content for your own campaigns.
-Here’s 4 types of content we’re thankful for in 2020!
+Here are 4 types of content we’re thankful for in 2020!

 Where would a list of the best social media content be without hashtags?
 No matter how beautiful your photo and description is, your content won’t get seen without a good hashtag.

 Hashtags boost the visibility of your social media content by grouping them with related content that uses the same hashtag.
 Hashtags can be related to a niche, a trend, or even a holiday.
-Brands can even create their own hashtags to connect with followers, and discover content to utilise in user-generated content.
+Brands can even create their own hashtags to connect with followers and discover content to utilize in user-generated content.